craftyapes/pi-report-localinstall/README.md

 `report.json` file will be created in *this* directory.
-The file can also be emailed to Shotgun Support, but note that the `report.json` file contains detailed information about Shotgun HumanUsers, so—for security reasons—it may be preferable to send the shell output only.
+The file can also be emailed to Shotgun Support, but note that the `report.json` file contains detailed information about Shotgun HumanUsers, so—for security reasons—it may be preferable to only send the shell output.

 By default the script will parse EventLogEntries for the last 30 days.
 You can optionally specify a date range with the `start_date` and `end_date` arguments,